 As a university medical center, it’s our mission to serve Northeast Texas and beyond through innovative research.
-The faculty and staff at the University of Texas Health Science Center at Tyler’s Center for Biomedical Research are advancing healthcare one discovery at a time.
+The faculty and staff at The University of Texas at Tyler Health Science Center’s Center for Biomedical Research are advancing healthcare one discovery at a time.
 The research performed here each day plays a significant role in how diseases are treated and prevented.
 Our main goal is to continue to be nationally recognized for innovative contributions in biomedical research.

 A new intervention for the treatment of pleural loculation called single chain urokinase plasminogen activator (scuPA) is being commercialized in anticipation of near-term clinical trial testing through a partnership with the National Heart, Lung and Blood Institute of the National Institutes of Health (NIH).

 New and promising intellectual property has been recently issued for protection against severe influenza-related lung disease and acute lung injury as well as pulmonary fibrosis.